machinetranslate/machinetranslate.org/languages/turkish.md

 In 2011, Apertium launched the Apertium Turkic work group in an attempt to create resources for Turkic languages rule-based machine translation and natural language processing.

-In 2011, The TS Corpus project was launched with English-Turkish parallel databases.

 In 2019, Emel Alkım and Yalçın Çebi launched MT-Turk for Turkish, Kirghiz and Kazan Tatar.
 MT-Turk is a rule-based machine translation system that uses interlingual and transfer systems.

 In 2020, [Turkic Interlingua](/../community/communities.md#til) was created to develop language technology, including parallel corpora, in the most spoken Turkic languages.